-There are two kinds of CBD hemp products:
+There are two kinds of PCR hemp products:

-- CBD Isolates.
+- Isolates.
 These are products that have been extensively processed to remove all of the other constituents of the hemp plant to isolate the PCR compound.
 This is then added to a base of oils or another liquid.

 - Full-Spectrum Hemp Oil.
 This type of extract distills all of the compounds found in industrial hemp (which contains high levels of hemp extract and less than 0.3% THC) down to be included in a base of oils like hemp seed, grapeseed, or coconut oil.

-Of these two, there’s no question that full-spectrum hemp oil is significantly better than CBD isolates.
+Of these two, there’s no question that full-spectrum hemp oil is significantly better than PCR Hemp Extract Isolates.

 The hemp plant contains a myriad of beneficial compounds.
 These include:

 - Cannabinoids.
 Phytocannabinoids are cannabinoid compounds in hemp like PCR Hemp, CBG, CBV, and CBN.
-Each one has individual effects, with CBD being the most active and abundant in industrial hemp.
+Each one has individual effects, with PCR Hemp Extract being the most active and abundant in industrial hemp.

 - Terpenes.
 Terpenes are molecules that add flavor and smell, but, beyond that, they also confer specific benefits.

 - Flavonoids.
 Flavonoids are antioxidant compounds that neutralize free radicals in the body.
 Flavonoids found in hemp include apigenin, luteolin, kaempferol, quercetin, cannflavin A, and cannflavin B (2).

 - Sterols.
 Sterols are fatty compounds that possess different properties depending on the sterol.
 The sterols in industrial hemp are β-sitosterol and β-amyrin.

 In other words, using a whole plant extract as opposed to a product that simply isolates PCR Hemp is much more powerful.

 So, one of the first things you should look for in the best hemp oil product is a full-spectrum or hemp extract.